linea-it/docs/docs/en/sci-platforms/pz_server.md

 ### Reference Redshift Catalog

-In the context of the Photo-z Server, Reference Redshift Catalogs are defined as any catalog containing spherical equatorial coordinates and redshift measurements (usually spectroscopic or true redshifts for simulations).
+In the context of the *Photo-z Server*, Reference Redshift Catalogs are defined as any catalog containing spherical equatorial coordinates and redshift measurements (usually spectroscopic or true redshifts for simulations).

 Mandatory columns: